SwedbankPay/developer.swedbankpay.com/_includes/verify.md

 listed below.

-Please note that not including `paymentUrl` in the request will generate a `redirect-verification` operation in the response (Redirect flow), and including the `paymentUrl` will generate the response meant for Seamless View, which does not include the `redirect-verification`.
+Please note that not including `paymentUrl` in the request will generate a `redirect-verification` operation in the response, meant to be used in the Redirect flow.
+Adding `paymentUrl` input will generate the response meant for Seamless View, which does not include the `redirect-verification`.
 The request below is the Redirect option.

 {:.code-header}
 **Request**